dakrone/lein-autotest/README.markdown

 dropping the jar into $PROJECTHOME/lib/dev along with the lazytest jar.
 Now run `lein help` and you should see `autotest` as an available command.

-This is super-alpha at the moment, since Lazytest hasn't even been released yet.
+<del>This is super-alpha at the moment, since Lazytest hasn't even been released yet.</del>